 Employees (including senior executives) of the Company receive remuneration in the form of share-based payments, whereby employees render services as consideration for equity instruments (equity-settled transactions).
-The cost of equity-settled transactions is determined by the fair value at the date when the grant is made using an appropriate valuation model.
+The cost of equity-settled transactions is determined by the fair value at the date when the grant is made using an appropriate valuation model

 That cost is recognised, together with a corresponding increase in share-based payment (SBP) reserves in equity, over the period in which the performance and/or service conditions are fulfilled in employee benefits expense.
 The cumulative expense recognised for equity-settled transactions at each reporting date until the vesting date reflects the extent to which the vesting period has expired and the Companie's best estimate of the number of equity instruments that will ultimately vest.
-The statement of profit and loss expense or credit for a period represents the movement in cumulative expense recognised as at the beginning and end of that period and is recognised in employee benefits expense
+The statement of profit and loss expense or credit for a period represents the movement in cumulative expense recognised as at the beginning and end of that period and is recognised in employee benefits expense.

 No expense is recognised for awards that do not ultimately vest because non-market performance and/or service conditions have not been met.
-Where awards include a market or non-vesting condition, the transactions are treated as vested frespective of whether the market or non-vesting condition is satisfied, provided that all other performance and/or service conditions are
+Where awards include a market or non-vesting or